Maintenance of the International Space Station: 2007 – Torn solar panel

 On 30 October 2007, during Expedition 16 and flight day 7 of STS-120's visit to ISS, following the repositioning of the P6 truss segment, ISS and crew members began the deployment of the two solar arrays on the truss.
 The first array deployed without incident, and the second array deployed about 80% before astronauts noticed a 76-centimetre (2.5 ft) tear.
 The arrays had been deployed in earlier phases of the space station's construction, and the retraction necessary to move the truss to its final position had gone less smoothly than planned.

 A second, smaller tear was noticed upon further inspection, and the mission's spacewalks were replanned in order to devise a repair.
 Normally, such spacewalks take several months to plan and are settled upon well in advance.
 On 3 November, spacewalker Scott Parazynski, assisted by Douglas Wheelock, fixed the torn panels using makeshift cufflinks and riding on the end of the Space Shuttle's OBSS inspection arm.
 Parazynski was the first ever spacewalker to use the robotic arm in this way.
 The spacewalk was regarded as significantly more dangerous than most because of the possibility of shock from the electricity generating solar arrays, the unprecedented usage of the OBSS, and the lack of spacewalk planning and training for the impromptu procedure.
 Parazynski was able to repair the damage as planned, and the repaired array was fully deployed.
-Also, the OBSS will be left on the International Space Station because of its demonstrated versatility and ability to be left on the station for longer periods of time.
+Also, the OBSS was kept on the International Space Station because of its demonstrated versatility and ability to be left on the station for longer periods of time.